weizheheng/shipgit/README.md

 **Make sure you understand what the scripts are doing before proceeding to the installations.**

 ## Installation
+**Installation on windows machine is not supported now.
+PRs are welcome to add support for windows machine if anyone find git-roll useful and want to use it on a windows machine.**

+**Prerequisite: You have a /usr/local/bin directory which is also added to your PATH.**

 *Note: I have only tested git-roll on an Intel Macbook running macOS Monterey Version 12.3.1.
-However I think you should be fine if your machine has bash supports.
+However if your environment satisfies the prequisite, installation should work fine.
 Feel free to file issues if you have problems installing git-roll.*

 ```bash
 git clone git@github.com:marcushwz/git-roll.git